-- 1) Makes findings and declarations regarding the association between social media use and adolescent mental health impacts. - 2) Defines "social media platform" as an internet website or internet medium that: - a.
-Permits a person to become a registered user, establish an account, or create a profile for the purpose of allowing the user to create, share, and view user-generated content through that account or profile. - b.
+- 2) Defines "social media platform" as an internet website or internet medium that: - a.
+Permits a person to become a registered user, establish an account, or create a profile for the purpose of allowing the user to create, share, and view usergenerated content through that account or profile. - b.
 Enables on or more users to generate content that can be viewed by other users of the internet website or internet medium. - c.
-Primarily serves as a medium for users to interact with content generated by other users of the internet website or internet medium. - 3) Requires, for each calendar day in which a user uses a social media platform, that the platform display a black box warning to the user when the user initially accesses the platform, again after three hours of cumulative active use, and thereafter at least once per hour of cumulative active use. - 4) Requires the warning to be displayed clearly and continuously for at least 90 seconds, without providing the ability to bypass or click through the warning, in a manner that is clear and legible and that occupies between 75 and 100 percent of the screen or window. - 5) Requires that the warning reads: "The Surgeon General has advised that there are ample indicators that social media can have a profound risk of harm to the mental health and well-being of children and adolescents." - 6) States that provision of notice under the bill does not waive, release, otherwise limit, or serve as a defense to any claim, including a warning, other than a claim premised on a violation of this section.
+Primarily serves as a medium for users to interact with content generated by other users of the internet website or internet medium. - 3) Requires, for each calendar day in which a user uses a social media platform, that the platform display a black box warning to the user when the user initially accesses the platform, again after three hours of cumulative active use, and thereafter at least once per hour of cumulative active use. - 4) Requires, when the user initially accesses a platform in a given calendar day, that the warning be displayed continuously for a duration of 10 seconds, unless the user clicks through the black box warning before 10 seconds have passed, in a manner that occupies at least 25 percent of the screen or window. - 5) Requires, at three hours of cumulative active use and each hour thereafter, that the warning be displayed clearly and continuously for at least 90 seconds, without providing the ability to bypass or click through the warning, in a manner that is clear and legible and that occupies between 75 and 100 percent of the screen or window. - 6) Requires that the warning reads: "The Surgeon General has warned that while social media may have benefits for some young users, social media is associated with significant mental health harms and has not been proven safe for young users." - 7) Enables the Director of the State Department of Public Health to adopt regulations to modify the warning in furtherance of the purposes of the bill. - 8) States that provision of notice under the bill does not waive, release, otherwise limit, or serve as a defense to any claim, including a warning, other than a claim premised on a violation of this section.